voltrue2/request-router/README.md

 ### .parse(uri [string])

-Parsed the given URI and returns an object.
+Parses the given URI and returns an object.

 # Test